 English Pointer.
 The "Pointer" is sometimes referred to as "English Pointer" to differentiate him from the German Pointer.
 His correct name is "Pointer."
 He is bigger than the German Pointer.
 Height dogs 63 - 69 cms at shoulder, bitches 61 - 66 cms.
 The most common colour is lemon and white, but any colour is acceptable.
 They are large dogs and need lots of space for exercise.

-Brittany pointers used to be called Brittany spaniels.
+Brittany gun dogs used to be called Brittany spaniels.
 They enjoy hunting for, pointing at, and retrieving game.

 Brittany is a province of north west France.

 The Brittany dog has a short, wavy coat which is easy to keep.
 They make happy, energetic companions who love to go out for walks in the wilds.